What is a will?

 What is an Estate Inventory Checklist?

 Completion of a household and personal inventory is an important but often overlooked task by many families.
 An Estate Inventory Checklist is a document we provide our clients with to assist with the organization and documentation of their estate.
 It provides you with one convenient place to document a list of all of your assets and liabilities, account numbers, policies, location of documents and other pertinent information.
-Not only is completing an Estate Inventory Checklist extremely helpful for the executor (NTD: link to executor) of your estate, it can also serve as a useful recovery tool in claims for fire or theft.
+Not only is completing an Estate Inventory Checklist extremely helpful for the executor of your estate, it can also serve as a useful recovery tool in claims for fire or theft.

 What does will and estate planning usually include?